ProcessMaker/flysystem-msgraph/README.md

 Once your app is completed, you'll need your Administrator to consent to the application using the Azure Portal at https://portal.azure.com/.

 ## Using with OneDrive
+* Currently OneDrive is not supported.
+Development is continuing to support OneDrive.

 ## Using with Sharepoint Document Libraries
 Adapter Constructor Definition: